mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server.md

 npm install express localtunnel --save
 ```

-Also, install the Client SDK - you'll use this later when building the client:
+Also, install the Client SDK - you will use this later, when building the client application:

 ``` bash
 npm install nexmo-client --save